8 effective video elearning tips and best practice

 Using StoryTagger to create employee-generated video is a quick and cost effective way to support your organisation’s learning because it guides people to reflect on their experiences and share something of value.
 It helps decentralise L&D by sharing everyone’s perspectives and ways of doing things, not just the voices of leaders or those who shout the loudest.
 It’s also a learning experience in itself.
 Employees become creators and learners become teachers by reflecting on their experiences, discovering how best to tell their story and building confidence with video.
 And, as your community of video creators grows, so does your learning culture.

 If you need your employees to share valuable learning experiences quickly, put these elearning best practices into action with a tool that makes it super easy.
-See what StoryTagger can do for you with a free trial.
+See what StoryTagger can do for you with a free demo.

 Storytelling at work